cerebral/overmind/packages/overmind-website/guides/beginner/06_typescript.md

 # Typescript

 Overmind is written in Typescript and it is written with a focus on your keeping as little time as possible helping Typescript understand what your app is all about.
 Typescript will spend a lot more time helping you.
+If you are not a Typescript developer Overmind is a really great project to start learning it as you will get the most out of the little typing you have to do.

 ## Two typing approaches